• Skip to primary navigation

 • Blend on medium-high until all ingredients are mixed together to your preference, about 1 minute (more time for a smoother consistency, and less for a chunkier texture).

-• Heat 1 tablespoon of olive oil in a saucepan over medium-high.
+• Heat 1 tbsp of olive oil in a saucepan over medium-high.
 Slowly pour the salsa in and bring it to a low boil.
 Reduce the heat and simmer for 15-20 minutes.

 Serving